In-telligentLLC/openapi-ios/OpenApi integration v1.45.md

             }
             }
             ```
-   2. Building Notifications: After authentication and getting buildings (refer to section 5.4 point 2) the following method is used to get notifications for buildings using “building id”.
+   2. Building Notifications: After authentication and getting buildings the following method is used to get notifications for buildings using “building id”.
       OpenAPI.getBuildingNotifications()
    3. Notifications for building: After authentication and getting buildings the following method is used to get notifications for a single building according to building ID.
       OpenAPI.getNotificationsByBuilding(communityId)